Centre Pompidou: Design

-It was the first major example of an 'inside-out' building with its structural system, mechanical systems, and circulation exposed on the exterior of the building.
+Richard Rogers and Renzo Piano, two emerging architects in their thirties, designed the first major example of an "inside-out" building with its structural system, mechanical systems, and circulation exposed on the exterior of the building, reflecting their belief that they had no chance of winning the commission.
+Gianfranco Franchini was also involved in the design.

+Explaining the ideas that informed the Centre Pompidou's design, Piano said, "Our idea was a museum that would inspire curiosity, not intimidate people, and that would open up culture to all...
+Our credo was a place for all people – for the poor and rich, the young and old".

+The daring design increased the efficiency of interior space utilization.
 Initially, all of the functional structural elements of the building were colour-coded: green pipes are plumbing, blue ducts are for climate control, electrical wires are encased in yellow, and circulation elements and devices for safety (e.g., fire extinguishers) are red.
-According to Piano, the design was meant to be “not a building but a town where you find everything – lunch, great art, a library, great music”.
+According to Piano, the design was meant to be "not a building but a town where you find everything – lunch, great art, a library, great music".

+The Centre Pompidou, initially met with dismay akin to the Eiffel Tower's reception in its time, is now widely regarded as an artwork in its own merit.
 National Geographic described the reaction to the design as "love at second sight."
 An article in Le Figaro declared: "Paris has its own monster, just like the one in Loch Ness."
 But two decades later, while reporting on Rogers' winning the Pritzker Prize in 2007, The New York Times noted that the design of the Centre "turned the architecture world upside down" and that "Mr. Rogers earned a reputation as a high-tech iconoclast with the completion of the 1977 Pompidou Centre, with its exposed skeleton of brightly coloured tubes for mechanical systems".
 The Pritzker jury said the Pompidou "revolutionised museums, transforming what had once been elite monuments into popular places of social and cultural exchange, woven into the heart of the city."